chrismetcalf/GOC-API-Stnd-new-structure/README.md

 }
 ```

-Bilingual, english and french endpoints must all offer bilingual, french or english results if requested ( e.g.: `Accept-Language:`, query parameters or URI construct )
+Bilingual, English and French endpoints must all offer bilingual, French or English results if requested by `Accept-Language:`, `query-parameter=` or ther means.

 The calculated language ( e.g.: `Accept-Language:` or query parameters ) should be overridden if the media-type is HTML and it conflicts with the official language of the public web page served from the API.